What we can learn from evolving proteins

 Now, we have a simple model that accounts for single-position amino acid frequencies and pairwise co-occurrence frequencies!
 In practice, the pairwise terms are often a bit more sophisticated and involve some more calculations based on the co-occurrence frequencies (we'll walk through how it's done in a popular method called EVCouplings soon), but let's take a moment to appreciate this energy function in this general form.

 As it turns out, physicists have studied this function since the 1950s, in a different context: the interacting spins of particles in solids like magnets.
-The JijJ_{ij} terms capture the energy cost of particles ii and jj coupling with each other in their respective states: its magnitude is big if they interact, small if they don't; the hih_i terms capture the energy cost of each particle being in its own state.
+The terms capture the energy cost of particles and coupling with each other in their respective states: its magnitude is big if they interact, small if they don't; the terms capture the energy cost of each particle being in its own state.

 They call this the Potts model, and a fancy name for the energy function is the Hamiltonian.
 This fascinating field of physics applying these statistical models to explain macroscopic behaviors of matter is called statistical mechanics.